Big West Conference: Former members

 Many of the former members of the Big West are now members of the Western Athletic Conference or the Mountain West Conference.
-Of the nine schools that were in the WAC before its early-2010s realignment, only Hawaii had not spent some time in the Big West as a football participant – it was a Big West member only in women's sports.
+Of the nine schools that were in the WAC before its early-2010s realignment, only Hawaiʻi had not spent some time in the Big West as a football participant – it was a Big West member only in women's sports.
 Of the former members, Cal State Los Angeles is the only team that reverted to Division II level.

 School names and nicknames reflect those used by the institutions when they were Big West members.
-One school has changed its name (Southwestern Louisiana, now branded athletically as Louisiana and also known as Louisiana–Lafayette) and one its nickname (Arkansas State, from Indians to Red Wolves).
+One school has changed its name (Southwestern Louisiana, now branded athletically as Louisiana and also known as Louisiana–Lafayette) and another its nickname (Arkansas State, from Indians to Red Wolves).